-In other words, a sports figure who’s been dead for over 50 years can provide a good role model and male influence, but having a dad wouldn’t help.
-What would our opinion be of a father who abandoned his boy as a baby, leaving in his stead Yankee Sluggers?
+In other words, a sports figure who’s been dead for over 50 years can provide a good role model and male influence but having a dad wouldn’t help.
+What would our opinion be of a father who abandoned his young son, leaving in his stead Yankee Sluggers?

 In case a family consisting of two lesbian moms and a long-dead, drinking and womanizing sports figure is somehow insufficient, Drexler holds up a variety of other family forms and "nonofficial parenting figures" as solutions, including Hillary Clinton’s village, "communal living," and "seed daddies."
 She approvingly quotes a columnist who writes "with so many single mothers around, and double mothers becoming less of a novelty, it is the children of traditional couples who are going to be asked ‘who is that man in your house?’"

 Yet not one of the many divorced mothers and divorced-turned-lesbian mothers in Raising Boys is ever criticized or even chided for breaking up her family by divorcing her children’s father.
 The vast majority of divorces involving children are initiated by women, and research shows that the primary reason is not abuse or adultery, but instead emotional reasons such as a perceived lack of closeness or of not feeling loved and appreciated.
-Legitimate concerns, but were they proffered by a man who had broken up his family they would engender little sympathy.
+Legitimate concerns, but were they proffered by a man who decided to divorce his wife they would engender little sympathy.

-The devastation these unnecessary divorces visit upon children—formerly used to having a father and now having only a "visitor" in their lives a few days a month—draws no comment from Drexler.
-Nor does she once mention the enormous emotional pain some of these mothers have caused these loving dads.
-Also ignored is the fact that the newly fatherless homes she extols are often subsidized—sometimes at great expense—by the fathers who are no longer allowed to regularly parent their own children.
+The harm that divorce can cause children—formerly used to having a father and now having only a "visitor" in their lives a few days a month—draws no comment from Drexler.
+Nor does she once mention the emotional pain such events cause loving dads.

 Like most feminists, Drexler believes that heterosexual family life is a raw deal for women.
 Drexler claims that fathers do almost no parenting, and laments "mothers who expected a partnership" and "wound up carrying most of the load."
 One married mother admires the lesbian couple raising one of her son’s friends, saying "In some ways I’m jealous of your relationship because you tackle this thing [raising children] 50-50."